Residents flee Kyiv as Russia attacks Ukraine

-Roads out of Kyiv have snarled up with three-abreast traffic jams as residents pack their cars and flee the capital after attacks on Ukraine started at 5am in the morning of February 24.
+Roads out of Kyiv have snarled up with three-abreast traffic jams as residents pack their cars and flee the capital after attacks on Ukraine started at 5 am on the morning of February 24.

 There are unconfirmed reports of strikes against all of Ukraine’s airports, but the airspace over the country has already been closed down.